 The Moringa leaf ameliorates skin problems such as acne, and blackheads caused by overproduction of oil secretion from the skin glands, together with bacterial and fungal infections.
 Other problems such as eczema and psoriasis may also be reduced, as Moringa has a moisturizing and anti-inflammatory effect on the skin.

 What are the side effects of Moringa?

 Although the leaves from a Moringa oleifera tree are seen as safe and edible, the roots and stems may be harmful, particularly for women.
 Roots and stems of the Moringa tree act as a temporary or permanent contraceptive.
 However, an unpleasant possibility is miscarriage.
-In addition, these parts of the plant could also have immunosuppressive and cytotoxic effects.
+In addition, these parts of the plant should not be ingested as they could also have immunosuppressive and cytotoxic effects

 The many incredible benefits of Moringa have people stocking up on supplements from this wonder tree.
 This is one superfood you will want to get your hands on.